 This forms a basic scallop -- plus something extra: ch 5, sc 1.
 These sts form the beginning of the lace part of the scallop.
 The second pic shows the entire row plus part of a finished scallop.

-Many scallop patterns would have this basic scallop (or a similar one) repeated around the edge:
+Note: Many scallop patterns would have this basic scallop (or a similar one) repeated around the edge:

 sc in ch-5 sp, * ch 1, dc 1 * 12 times in next ch-5 sp, ch 1.
 Repeat to end (starting with a sc in next ch-5 sp).
 Join to first sc of row.